 Although there was talk of the 4a arriving alongside the flagship Pixel 4 last October, that didn’t happen.

-We’re not surprised, since the 3a was less than 6 months old at the time.
-Considering the 3a was announced in May 2019, we're expecting the 4a at a similar time of the year.
+We’re not surprised since the 3a was less than six months old at the time.
+Considering the 3a was announced in May 2019, we were expecting the 4a to arrive at a similar point this year but it appears to have been delayed multiple times.

-Google's I/O developer conference on 12-14 May was the mostly likely launch event for the new phone to be unveiled.
-However, like many other events this year, it's been cancelled due to the coronavirus outbreak.
-Exactly how this will affect the release date is currently unknown.
+Google's I/O developer conference on 12-14 May was the most likely launch venue for the new phone to be unveiled.
+However, like many other events this year, it was cancelled due to the coronavirus outbreak.

 Google is reportedly looking into moving production from China to Vietnam where the situation is under control.